vardhandongre/Applied-Machine-Learning/README.md

 Repository for Applied Machine Learning Problems

+### Some of the content in this repo is a part of coursework please use it without breaking the University Honor Code

 ## 1. Support Vector Machine (R [ No Package/Library ])
 A program to train a support vector machine on the data using stochastic gradient descent without the use of any